Quickline

-Quickline (also known as Signature Service) is a bus rapid transit (BRT) service operated by the Metropolitan Transit Authority of Harris County (METRO).
-Launched in 2009, Quickline provides supplementary service to high-use METRO bus routes, featuring improved buses and stations, fewer stops, and signal priority for improved efficiency.
-It is one of two BRT services operated by METRO, the other being the METRORapid Silver Line.
+Quickline (also known as Signature Service) was a bus rapid transit (BRT) service operated by the Metropolitan Transit Authority of Harris County (METRO).
+Launched in 2009, Quickline provided supplementary service to high-use METRO bus routes, featuring improved buses and stations, fewer stops, and signal priority for improved efficiency.
+It was one of two BRT services operated by METRO, the other being the METRORapid Silver Line.

-Quickline currently consists of one route, Bellaire Quickline (also known as 402 or QL2), which supplements Route 2 and serves a 9 mi stretch of Bellaire Boulevard from Texas Medical Center to Chinatown on weekdays.
-Quickline service on other high-use routes has been proposed.
+Quickline consisted of one route, Bellaire Quickline (also known as 402 or QL2), which supplemented Route 2 and served a 9 mi stretch of Bellaire Boulevard from Texas Medical Center to Chinatown on weekdays.
+Bellaire Quickline ended service on February 20, 2026 due to low ridership.
+Quickline service on other high-use routes had been proposed but was never fully implemented.